Advice for lost and found cats

 - all rooms, cupboards, boxes and household appliances, eg washing machines

 - gardens and hedges – he may be hurt, frightened and hiding nearby.
 Keep calling him, particularly at night when it’s quiet.
-Put out his used litter tray and a familiar blanket as cats can smell these from a long distance.
-Put out a bowel of water and some tasty smelly food
+Put out his used litter tray as cats can smell this from a distance.
+Put out a bowl of water and some tasty smelly food

 - sheds and garages

 - the lost and found section of your local newspaper